elynch90/racknergate/README.md

 These materials are shared in the public interest for purposes of accountability and transparency.

-# GOD BLESS AMERICAN AND LET FREEDOM RING -- EAGLE
+# GOD BLESS AMERICA AND LET FREEDOM RING -- EAGLE